 If you’ve got a furry friend in your life, you know the joy that a pet brings.
-But you also know the bills that pets bring, too!
+But you know the bills that pet costs can bring, too!

-Here on Team Clark, we love our cats, dogs and fish.
-And we know a thing or two about how to save money on them, as well.
+Here on Team Clark, we love our cats, dogs and fish — and we know a thing or two about how to save money on them.

-Favorite money-saving tips on pets from the staff at Clark.com
+Favorite money-saving tips on pet costs from the staff at Clark.com

 “We started a savings account for our two dogs, Casey (Dachshund) and Abby (Yorkie).
-We have pet insurance that helps offset large expenses — like Casey’s $3,000 back surgery — but knowing we have money set aside keeps us from panicking and dipping into our own emergency fund when there’s a large, unexpected bill.
-We contribute to their savings account just like we do our own only we had a set goal amount we wanted to reach.
-Once we hit our goal we stopped putting money away but maintain the balance goal by replenishing any funds we have to withdraw.”
+We have pet insurance that helps offset large pet costs — like Casey’s $3,000 back surgery — but knowing we have money set aside keeps us from panicking and dipping into our own emergency fund when there’s a large, unexpected bill.
+Each of us contributes to this savings account just like we do our own, only we had a set goal amount we wanted to reach.
+Once we hit our goal, we stopped putting money away but maintain the balance goal by replenishing any funds we have to withdraw.”

 “If there’s a university veterinary school nearby, it’s probably worth it to bring your pet there for surgery.”